rhoef/yaxs/README.md

 One goal was to have a human readable output which can be easily reverse engineered the others.

 Currently, yaxs works only for objects that take no arguments in its ```__init__``` method.
-It is implemented as factory pattern, where each subclass of ```XmlSerializer`` is a product.
+It is implemented as factory pattern, where each subclass of ```XmlSerializer`` is a product of the factory.

 How it works:
 -------------